sjednac/sbt-ecr/README.md

     // Authenticate and publish a local Docker image before pushing to ECR push in ecr <<= (push in ecr) dependsOn (publishLocal in Docker, login in ecr)

+It is possible to provide arbitrary additional tags for an image pushed to amazon ECR, for example to set "latest" tag to the image

+    additionalTags   in ecr := Seq("latest")